ritchieng/deep-learning-wizard/docs/language_model/llm/llm_intro_hyperparameter_tuning.md

-In the Python code above leverage on `numpy` library, you can see that
+In the Python code above leveraging on `numpy` library, you can see that

 - `softargmax` is a function that computes the soft(arg)max of an array of logits `x` for a given temperature `T`.
 - We define an array of logits and compute the soft(arg)max for different temperatures.
 - When you run this code, you'll see that as the temperature increases, the soft(arg)max output becomes more uniform (i.e., the probabilities are more evenly distributed), and as the temperature decreases, the soft(arg)max output becomes more peaky (i.e., one probability dominates the others).
 This illustrates how temperature can control the randomness of the model's output.

 - To close this off, taking the max of the soft(arg)max output, you will observe how it gets more random in the max value as the soft(arg)max output becomes more uniform.
 This links to the concept of how the next word gets more random because of the max of the uniformity of the soft(arg)max output.

 ### Top-K Tuning